BitcoinDesign/Guide/guide/getting-started/9-personal-finance.md

    layout = "float-left"
 %}

 Rent, utilities, subscriptions, car payments, grocery bills and similar expenses need to be paid regularly on a weekly or monthly basis.
 Compared to discretionary day-to-day spending, these payments are higher in value, less frequent and play a more important role in our lives.
-We can got without an extra coffee in the afternoon, but not paying rent or water bills is typically not an option.
+We can go without an extra coffee in the afternoon, but not paying rent or water bills is typically not an option.

 </div>